-I was once coaching a very talented young actor who, along with his agent and managers, felt he was so right for a part that he put too much pressure on himself during up to the audition and ended up disappointed in his performance
+I was once coaching a very talented young actor who, along with his agent and managers, felt he was so right for a part that he put too much pressure on himself leading up to the audition and ended up disappointed in his performance.

 You can be the best actor in the world and bring truth to the scene you’re performing in an audition, but if you don’t understand the material you’re playing and if you don’t enter the specific world the story is set in, you’ll be at a loss and do yourself a disservice.

 The most important thing you should suss out is knowing what you’re dealing with in terms of the style and tone of the project.
 If you’re auditioning for a hospital show, for example, there are obvious differences between “Grey’s Anatomy,” “Scrubs,” “ER,” and “Code Black,” which means you’re going to interpret each one differently.

 “Grey’s Anatomy” deals with high stakes, life or death scenarios like unusual or unrecognizable medical conditions that often parallels the real-life drama of the characters’ lives.
 Episodes are often punctuated with characters dealing with their flaws and own vulnerabilities as we see their personal dramas unfold.
 Amidst all this, there is humor and quirkiness.
 “ER,” on the other hand, is a straight, heightened drama that doesn’t have the same lightness.

 If you’re reading for a courtroom drama, “How To Get Away With Murder” is different than “The Good Wife,” which is different from “Suits.”

 READ: How to Become a TV Actor